RESEARCH STARTER

 The beginnings of agriculture predate recorded history.
 No one knows when the first crop was cultivated.
 Yet beginning around 8500 Before the Common Era (BCE), humans began the gradual transition from a hunter-gatherer to an agricultural society.
 By 4000 BCE, agriculture had been firmly established in Asia, India, Mesopotamia, Egypt, Mexico, Central America, and South America.
 The transition to agriculture occurred because humans discovered that seeds from certain wild grasses could be collected and planted on land that could be controlled and that the resulting crop could be harvested for food.
 This process represents the earliest stage of agricultural science.
 Through continued observation and selection of preferred plant and animal characteristics, agriculture continued to develop.
 By the start of the Bronze Age (around 3000 BCE in the Middle East), humankind had become fully dependent on domestic crops.

 Agriculture developed slowly, and even in the nineteenth century, most agricultural enterprises practiced subsistence agriculture.
-The Industrial Revolution changed the agriculture industry with the invention and production of agricultural machinery such as the cotton gin (by Eli Whitney in 1793), mechanical reaper (by Cyrus Hall McCormick in 1833), and steel plow (by John Deere in 1837).
+The Industrial Revolution changed the agriculture industry with the invention and production of agricultural machinery such as the cotton gin (by Eli Whitney in 1793), the mechanical reaper (by Cyrus Hall McCormick in 1833), and the steel plow (by John Deere in 1837).
 Mechanization led to the development of commercial agriculture and an increase in interest in all areas of agricultural science.

 In the twentieth century, the combined action of many agricultural scientists in the Green Revolution led to the development of high-yielding varieties of numerous crops.
 As a result of numerous other developments in agricultural science, a modern agricultural unit requires relatively few employees, is highly mechanized, devotes large amounts of land to the production of only one crop, and is highly reliant on agricultural chemicals.